thycotic/dsv-docs/product/overview/index.md

 # Overview

-DevOps Secrets Vault (DSV) offers a cross-platform, up to date solution for securing your organization’s Secrets (most commonly, credentials) in a Cloud-hosted vault, where your staff administer them using a Command Line Interface (CLI) and your applications access them programmatically by calls to a RESTful Application Programming Interface (API).
+DevOps Secrets Vault (DSV) offers a cross-platform, up to date solution for securing your organization’s Secrets (most commonly, credentials) in a Cloud-hosted Vault, where your staff administer them using a Command Line Interface (CLI) and your applications access them programmatically by calls to a RESTful Application Programming Interface (API).

 DSV is a back-office and developer tool.
 It meets your technical staff where they live—at the command line—and talks to your applications in the language they speak, through an API.